thimslugga/centos-10-bootc/README.md

 # Calcite for AlmaLinux

 Calcite is an AlmaLinux bootc-based system with GNOME.
-It is designed for AlmaLinux and others to easily extend it or even just rebrand it, which is why this project doesn't change branding or settings, and is licensed under the 3-clause BSD license.
+It is designed for AlmaLinux and others to easily extend it or even just rebrand it.

 > [!IMPORTANT]
 > If you have a Calcite installation or derived image from before December 22nd, 2024, please change the source to `ghcr.io/calciteauthors/calcite/9` as soon as possible.